Date for submission of Abstract for 6th International Conference AISDGONF-2023 extended to 31st January, 2023

 4. REFERENCES

-N.B.
-Please follow the same guidelines in respect of type, size and case of font, line spacing, paragraph indentation, reference style, construction of tables/figures/artwork, etc. as given in the ‘Structure of a Research Article’.
+Note: Please follow the same guidelines in respect of type, size and case of font, line spacing, paragraph indentation, reference style, construction of tables/figures/artwork, etc. as given in the ‘Format of a Research Article’.

 SUBMISSION CHECKLIST

-The author(s) should use the following list to carry out a final check of the article before submitting it to the journal.
+Author(s) should use the following check list before submitting an article to the journal.
 Please ensure that the following points have been addressed:

 1. The manuscript has been prepared in Microsoft Word and saved as ‘Word 97-2003 document (*.doc)’ format.